 4. DEBONDING OF THE FIBRE-MATRIX INTERFACE

 As mentioned in Section 3, in order to model debonding at the interface, two frictional coefficients, i.e. static and dynamic coefficients of friction, are introduced in the models.
-Therefore, before any slip occurs, the frictional force is calculated using the static coefficient (µs) and after debonding, the interface friction is determined by the dynamic frictional coefficient (µd).
+Therefore, before any slip occurs, the frictional force is calculated using the static coefficient (µs).
+After debonding, the interface friction is determined by using the dynamic frictional coefficient (µd).
 However according to Eq.
 6, the frictional stress, µρ, is available just by the presence of normal contact pressure.
 Since at the beginning of the analysis, there is no normal pressure to activate friction, an initial normal pressure on contact elements (the fibre surface at the interface) is required, before any slip occurs.
 To this end, the tunnel of the matrix surrounding the fibre is modelled with a diameter smaller than that of the fibre wire.
 Then the model is analysed with the presence of initial penetration.
 Since the interpenetration is detected, the contact pressure will be applied on the contact surface, i.e. fibre surface at the interface (see Fig. 7), to enforce the contact compatibility.
 Afterwards, incremental load is applied at the free end of the fibre in a displacement-controlled manner to capture bond-slip response.
-In this respect, dynamic coefficient of friction (µd) and parameter FACT, which is the ratio of static to dynamic coefficients of friction (µs/µd) are introduced in the models.
+In this respect, dynamic coefficient of friction (µd) and parameter FACT, which is the ratio of static to dynamic coefficients of friction (µs/µd) are introduced into the models.

 5. VALIDATION OF THE NUMERICAL MODEL

-Experimental pullout data of various steel fibres including straight, hooked-end, crimped, and twisted which tested in the single-sided manner are employed to validate the proposed numerical model.
+Experimental pullout data of various steel fibres including straight, hooked-end, crimped, and twisted which were tested in the single-sided manner are employed to validate the proposed numerical model.
 Except for matrices dimensions, all the geometrical and material properties of the FE models are the same as those of the experimental specimens.
-Regarding the matrices, irrespective of the specimens dimensions, cylinders with a diameter 20 to 30 times of the wires diameter, depending on the matrices strength, with heights which are equal to the fibres embedded lengths, are modelled as cementitious matrix surrounding the fibres.
-In order to consider debonding in the nonlinear analyses, the tunnel of matrices surrounding the fibres is modelled 0.001 times of wire diameters smaller (see Section 4).
+Regarding the matrices, irrespective of the specimens dimensions, cylinders with a diameter 20 to 30 times of the wires diameter, depending on the matrices strength, with heights which are equal to the fibres embedded lengths, are modelled as the cementitious matrix surrounding the fibres.
+In order to consider debonding in the nonlinear analyses, the tunnel of matrices surrounding the fibres is modelled 0.001 times of wire diameter smaller (see Section 4).

-Taking advantage of symmetry in geometry and loading of some specimens, a fraction of the specimens with consideration of proper boundary conditions are modelled.
-The contact parameters including µd, FACT, c, FKN, FKS, FTOLN, and τmax are adjusted for each model in accordance with the respective experimental data.
+Taking advantage of symmetry in geometry and loading of some specimens, a fraction of the specimens with consideration of proper boundary conditions were modelled.
+The contact parameters including µd, FACT, c, FKN, FKS, FTOLN, and τmax were adjusted for each model in accordance with the respective experimental data.

 Considering the frictional contact problem produces non-symmetric stiffnesses, the unsymmetric solution is incorporated in the Newton-Raphson method to improve the computational efficiency [30].